FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 # Variable Pro Tips

 - Variables can hold *any* JavaScript value!
-- Make sure your variable names are descriptive (i.e. not `var a = 'First'`)
+- Make sure your variable names are descriptive
-- Use camelCase for defining JS variables
+- Use `camelCase` for defining JS variables
 - You can only use the dollar sign and underscore special characters in variable names

 ---